Marlins vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .250 with a home run, two walks and three RBI.
+- Turner heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .200 with a double, a walk and an RBI.

 Turner Recent Games